 The WVHDF has also provided financing opportunities through the WVHDF Land Development Loan Program which allowed for the acquisition of the property and installation of infrastructure to develop affordable housing projects.
+Furthermore, WVHDF is leveraging ERA2 funds with multifamily residential rental projects, which will provide a soft source of financing for projects with gaps.

-The WVHDF maintains frequent communication with USDA RD, FHLB Affordable Housing Program, the State's Affordable Housing Program, and other similar program to provide additional affordable housing opportunities.
+The WVHDF maintains frequent communication with USDA RD, FHLB Affordable Housing Program, the

+State's Affordable Housing Program, and other similar program to provide additional affordable housing opportunities.